 Butterbeer recipes tested & rated – Harry Potter fans rejoice!

-Wizarding World of Harry Potter at Universal Orlando is a dream come true for many Potter fans.
+The Wizarding World of Harry Potter at Universal Orlando is a dream come true for many Harry Potter fans.
 Yet, unless you live in Central Florida, it may not be a trip you can take often — or at all.
 So we would like to show you how to enjoy one of the best offerings from the Wizarding World without having to buy a plane ticket.
+Proceed below to find a variety of Butterbeer recipes.

 After considering many different butterbeer recipes, it seems there are two basic approaches when deciding on a recipe.
 While both approaches include directions for making a frothy head to top your butterbeer, the significant differences come in the making of the “beer” itself.